Why are high school students trained longer than adult mentors?

 Counselors and teachers at the elementary school know which children need the extra attention from a mentor.
 They decide which children should be in the program.

 What happens if my child doesn't show up the day of mentoring?

 We recommend that the mentors call their coach the day before to remind them of their weekly meeting (mentors, make sure you get your coach's contact information ASAP!).
 If the child does not show up, the mentor may join another mentor and mentee pair.

 Check to see if Mālama Mentors is implemented in your high school here.
 If you'd like to get involved, ask your school counselor how you can apply.
 Applicants must be compassionate, have a heart for kids, be able to balance a schedule that does not conflict with mentor training (1st semester) and mentoring sessions (2nd semester), and be of good/fair academic standing.

 What is the Difference between Big Brothers Big Sisters?

 We love BBBS!
 Both of our organizations believe that a one-on-one friendship with a child can create positive and significant change that will ripple throughout the community.
-In able to be a mentored participant in BBBS, someone must enroll the child whether it be a parent, auntie or grandpa.
+In order to be a mentored participant in BBBS, someone must enroll the child whether it be a parent, aunty or grandpa.
 The children in our program have no one to enroll them in anything--after school soccer, baseball, girl/boy scouts.
-We pick the children in schools whom no one has time for.
-We choose them because there is no one there who encourages them, talks with them, listens to them.
+We pick the children in schools no one has time for.
+We choose them because there is no one there who encourages them, talks with them, or listens to them.
 They're the lonely kids and we make sure to provide them a friend.